German Sourdough No Knead Bread Recipe – Oma's Sauerteigbrot

 Instructions:

-1. Put the sourdough starter into a LARGE bowl.
-Add 2 cups lukewarm water and 2 cups whole wheat flour.
-Let stand, covered at room temperature, about 2 to 4 hours.
+1. To make the pre-dough, put the sourdough starter into a LARGE bowl.
+Add 2 cups lukewarm water and stir in 2 cups whole wheat flour.
+Let stand, covered with a towel, at room temperature, about 2 to 4 hours.

-2. If using whole wheat berries, put them into 2-cup measuring cup.
+2. Meanwhile, if using wheat berries or cracked wheat, put them into a 2-cup measuring cup.
 Add hot water just to cover and let stand till needed.

-3. After the 2 to 4 hour, remove 1 cup dough to use as your sourdough starter for next time.
-Cover and refrigerate.
-If keeping for longer than 1 week, add a bit of flour weekly to keep it healthy and alive.
+3. After the 2 to 4 hours, transfer 1 cup of the pre-dough to a mason jar to use as your sourdough starter for next time.
+Cover tightly with plastic wrap or a lid and refrigerate.
+If keeping for longer than 1 week, add a bit of flour and water weekly to keep it healthy and alive.
+If using again within a few days, keep it on your counter.

-4. To the dough, add the wheat berries, if using, with their soaking water.
-Add an additional 2 cups lukewarm water.
-If no wheat berries are used, add 3 cups lukewarm water.
+4. To the remaining pre-dough, add the wheat berries or cracked wheat, if using, with their soaking water and an additional 2 cups lukewarm water.
+If no soaked wheat berries or cracked wheat are used, add 3 cups lukewarm water.

-5. Add salt and molasses.
-Stir.
-Add the "additions", stirring well.
+5. Stir in the salt and molasses.
+Add the additions, stirring well.

-6. Stir in 2 cups whole wheat flour, adding more flour if needed until it's the right consistency.
-The dough will look like wet cement and it will be difficult to stir in any more flour (See hints below).
+6. Stir in 2 cups whole wheat flour, adding more flour if needed, until the dough is the consistency of wet cement.
+It will be difficult to stir in any more flour.

-7. Spoon into 2 greased bread pans.
-Pans can be filled at least ¾ full.
-Cover and let rise about 1 to 1½ hours in a draft-free, warm place.
+7. Grease 2 8x4x2-inch loaf pans.
+Spoon in the dough.
+The pans can be filled at least ¾ full.
+Cover with a towel and let rise about 1 to 1½ hours in a warm, draft-free place.

 9. Immediately remove the bread from the pans.
-The bread should sound 'hollow' when the bottom is tapped.
-If not, then bake a bit longer.
-Let cool on rack before slicing.
+The bread should sound hollow when the bottom is tapped.
+If not, return the bread (without the pans) to the oven and bake another 5 to 10 minutes.
+Let cool on a wire rack at least 1 hour before slicing.

 Notes/Hints: